-The Black Collective, Inc. is a left-of-center activist organization based in southern Florida that is connected to the larger Black Lives Matter movement.
+The Black Collective is a left-of-center activist organization based in southern Florida that is connected to the larger Black Lives Matter movement.
 It has staunchly opposed several policies of Florida Governor Ron DeSantis (R), particularly his support of a state law passed in 2021 designed to prevent public rioting and looting.
 The group lobbies for and against state legislation in Florida and supports left-of-center criminal justice policy with a focus on opposing Republican-backed proposals concerning criminal justice, immigration, ballot measures, and local government.
-1 2
+1 2 It hires campaign organizers who seek to advocate for legislation based on how they impact Black Americans and ethnic minorities overall, using identity politics as a basis for their campaigning.3

-The group is largely funded by the Alliance for Global Justice, a left-wing organizing group that serves as a fiscal sponsor to numerous radical-left initiatives and Black Lives Matter-associated organizations.
-3
+The group received $107,000 from the Alliance for Global Justice, a left-wing organizing group that serves as a fiscal sponsor to numerous radical-left initiatives and Black Lives Matter-associated organizations, in 2019.4 In 2020, the Black Collective received a $30,000 grant from the Tides Foundation, a $40,000 grant from Black Voters Matter Capacity Building Institute, and $20,000 from Groundswell Fund.567

 Background